A few times a day, people reach out to Human Proof Designs and ask “what tools are the best for building niche sites?”

-There’s not much to say here except that this is Google’s cloud based spreadsheet.
+There’s not much to say here except that this is Google’s cloud-based spreadsheet.
 It’s flexible and you can add more bells and whistles through “add-on’s”.
-The reason why we put this tool in here is because sometimes a simple spreadsheet gives you the ability to have on hand all your affiliate links for tracking.
+The reason why we put this tool in here is that sometimes a simple spreadsheet gives you the ability to have on hand all your affiliate links for tracking.
 It’s simple but effective.

 You can also use it to keep track of your link building.
 See which tactics are giving you the highest boosts so you can spend more time doing those tasks, instead of trying to do everything.

 This application is similar to EasyAzon except that it’s a bit more sophisticated and works with other major affiliate programs – not just Amazon.
 They work with iTunes and Microsoft as well.

 They describe themselves as “full affiliate program automation” which it’s getting closer and closer to becoming.
 They offer the same globalization features as EasyAzon but works with non-WordPress sites.

 Price: Starts at $2/1000 clicks and costs more with increased clicks

 Canva is an easy to use graphic design tool that’s super popular amongst bloggers.
 Once you log in you’ll see tons of templates that are widely recognized across the web.
 They’ve got templates ranging from Pinterest to Email Headers.
 Melanie Perkins, the founder, has definitely done a great job trying to make graphic design accessible to everyone.

 I think Canva’s strongest suit is their ability to be an all-in-one design tool.
 It’s a bit clunky but overall it works pretty good.
 Especially if you have .SVG files so you can change the colors of the images without getting someone with graphic design skills to edit.